League-of-Foundry-Developers/fvtt-module-trigger-happy/README.md

 - Add support for triggers when moving a token over a trigger token (@tposney)
 - Fix a couple of bugs with regards to journal entries and chat messages (@tposney)
+- Add the ability to trigger tokens by clicking on them even if they are hidden from the player
 - Add support for `@Trigger[options]` links with options for move, click, stopMovement, ooc, emote, whisper, preload
 - Add support for having multiple journals and journals within subfolders
 - Fix new line detection when journal entry is written in preformatted text or div mode